 Phase 4: Exploitation:

 If the company’s request to commence the exploitation phase is accepted by the Ministry an administrative resolution is issued declaring its initiation.

 Within six months from the resolution the concession holder must sign a Mining Exploitation Contract with the State, through the Ministry.
 The contract covers the terms, conditions and time periods for the stages of mine development, plant and infrastructure construction, mining, ore beneficiation, transportation and sale of the minerals obtained within the boundaries of the mining concession.
-In addition an Environmental Management Plan, a Community Relations Plan and certain guarantees have to be submitted and approved.
+In addition an Environmental License and certain guarantees have to be submitted and approved.

 INDIGENOUS PERSONS AND LANDOWNERS